2026-27 Course Catalog

 French III

-Welcome to French III, where language proficiency reaches new heights through a captivating exploration of diverse and authentic cultural materials.
-This course is designed to elevate your French language skills by integrating a rich array of literature, films, and contemporary sources that reflect the vibrant tapestry of French-speaking societies.
-Emphasis is placed on developing both advanced writing and speaking abilities, with a unique focus on critical discussion.
-Engage in thought-provoking conversations that delve into complex topics, allowing you to express your ideas fluently and persuasively in French.
-As you progress, collaborative projects will challenge you to apply your language skills in innovative ways, fostering creativity and real-world application.
-By immersing yourself in authentic cultural materials and actively participating in dynamic discussions and projects, French III promises to deepen your linguistic and cultural understanding, preparing you to navigate the complexities of the Francophone world with confidence and sophistication.
+This French III course focuses on language proficiency and further developing global citizenship competencies through the exploration of the UN Sustainable Development Goals 8, 9, 10, and 11.
+This course is designed to elevate French language skills by integrating a rich array of literature, films, and contemporary sources that reflect the vibrant tapestry of French-speaking societies.
+Emphasis is placed on developing advanced writing and speaking abilities, with a unique focus on critical discussion.
+We will engage in thought-provoking conversations that delve into complex topics, allowing us to express our ideas fluently and persuasively in French.
+As we progress, collaborative projects will challenge students to apply their language skills in innovative ways, fostering creativity and real-world application.
+By immersing ourselves in authentic cultural materials and actively participating in dynamic discussions and projects, French III will deepen students’ linguistic and cultural understanding, preparing them to navigate the complexities of the Francophone world with confidence and sophistication.

 Prerequisite: French II or placement exam and instructor approval